Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Yaeger Course Plan and Study Materials

-These video lessons actually offer great comparison with Becker, as they take a similar, but unique approach to video instruction.
+These video lessons actually offer great contrast with Becker, as they take unique approach to video instruction.
 More on that below, but long story short, our team prefers the Becker video lectures.
+By a mile.

 Given that Yaeger CPA Review and Becker are such different review courses, you should hopefully have a pretty good feel for which prep company better fits your needs at this point.
 However, if you still need a little bit more info to make a final call, here is our final verdict: